SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 4.0 Redis

- This connector simplifies using a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or a StackExchange [IConnectionMultiplexer](https://github.com/StackExchange/StackExchange.Redis) in an application running on CloudFoundry.
+ This connector simplifies using a Microsoft [RedisCache](https://github.com/aspnet/Caching/tree/dev/src/Microsoft.Extensions.Caching.Redis) and/or a StackExchange [IConnectionMultiplexer](https://github.com/StackExchange/StackExchange.Redis) in an application running on Cloud Foundry.

  In addition to the Quick Start below, there are other Steeltoe sample applications that you can use to help you understand how to make use of this connector:
 * [DataProtection](https://github.com/SteeltoeOSS/Samples/tree/master/Security/src/RedisDataProtectionKeyStore) - sample app illustrating how to make use of the Steeltoe DataProtection Key Storage Provider for Redis.